Han Dong (footballer)

-Han Dong (韩东 (韓東, Hán Dōng); born 2 March 2001) is a Chinese footballer currently playing as a forward for Henan FC.
+Han Dong (韩东 (韓東, Hán Dōng); born 2 March 2001) is a Chinese footballer currently playing as a forward for Shijiazhuang Gongfu, on loan from Henan FC.

 Club career

-Han Dong was promoted to the senior team of Henan Jianye (now known as Henan) within the 2019 Chinese Super League season and would make his debut in a Chinese FA Cup game on 1 May 2019 against Guangzhou Evergrande in a 2-0 defeat where he came on as a substitute for Wang Yifan.
+Han Dong was promoted to the senior team of Henan Jianye (now known as Henan FC) within the 2019 Chinese Super League season and would make his debut in a Chinese FA Cup game on 1 May 2019 against Guangzhou Evergrande in a 2-0 defeat where he came on as a substitute for Wang Yifan.
 This would eventually be followed by his first league appearance on 1 December 2019 against Guangzhou R&F in a 1-0 victory.